 Once an investment is agreed in principle, TRICAPITAL will carry out commercial and legal due diligence.
 If the outcome is successful , the investment will proceed with members who wish to be involved.

-It should be noted that if the investment goes ahead, costs are charged to the company invested in for due diligence carried out by TRICAPITAL on behalf of members.
-There are also fees charged to the company for service provided by TRICAPITAL members.
-It is normal that at least one member of the investment team joins the board of the company.
+If the investment goes ahead, your company is charged for costs for due diligence carried out by TRICAPITAL on behalf of its members.
+Your company will also be charged fees for services provided by TRICAPITAL members.
+It’s usual for at least one member of the investment group to join the company board.

 To find out more, contact Douglas Needham.